alissanguyen/bulletin-board-demo/README.md

 ## Upcoming Changes

-- Ability to add new sticky
+- Ability to edit single post-it
 - Web authentication

 # New Features!

-- Masonry display for stickies
+- Masonry display for post-it notes
-- Hide/Show completed tasks
+- Hide/Show completed post-its
-- Filter tasks by catogories
+- Filter post-its by catogories
-- Filter tasks by completion
+- Filter post-its by completion
-- Sort tasks by time created or alphabetical or category
+- Sort post-its by time created or alphabetical or category
 - Checkbox for completion marking
-- Users can remove single sticky or all stickies at once
+- Users can remove single post-it or all post-its at once
+- Ability to add new post-it
+- Ability to redo/undo action

 ### Tech